Ignacy Posadzy: Early priesthood

 After ordination, Posadzy worked in parish ministry in Poznań.
-His great preaching talent and his zeal for confession were soon noticed.
+His preaching and his dedication to hearing confessions were soon noted by his superiors.
 After three years of work at the Poznań Fara, he was entrusted with the role of prefect at the State Teachers' Seminary in Poznań.
-He was recognised as a gifted writer.
+He wrote for Catholic periodicals and was active in religious journalism.
 He became friends with Nikodem Cieszyński, editor of "Rocznik Katolicki" (The Catholic Yearbook).
 Posadzy also became a co-editor of "Biblioteka Kaznodziejska" (The Preacher's Library) and "Wiadomości dla Duchowieństwa" (News for the Clergy).
 He was also a member of the Polish Writers' Union.

 Following his ordination, Posadzy spent his vacations by travelling abroad and living among Polish emigrants.
 In 1923, he stayed in Saxony and Bavaria, where he organised services for Polish emigrants on Sundays and holidays.
 In July 1924, he spent time serving in Hesse.
 He made another pastoral journey in 1925.
 In August 1926, on behalf of the State Emigration Office, he left for Denmark.
 In 1928, he visited Polish communities in Romania.
 In 1929, sent by August Hlond, Posadzy travelled to Brazil, Uruguay and Argentina to gather information regarding the Polish communities there.
 The visitation lasted from May to September 1929.

-Posadzy serving a Polish migrant community in Brazil.

 In May 1930, he attended in the International Eucharistic Congress in Carthage.

 In 1930, again at the request of Hlond, Posadzy made another journey across the Atlantic to once again visit the Polish migrant communities in Brazil, Argentina, and Uruguay.
 The second visitation lasted longer than the first, from June 1930 to June 1931.

 In 1938, Posadzy published a memoir of his travels to the Polish communities of South America, "The Way of the Pilgrims" (Drogą Pielgrzymów).